Artemis-Multichain/seda-oracle/README.md

 1. **Data Proxies**
    - `llm-data-proxy`: Handles AI prompt generation requests

+**NOTE**: The llm data proxy is used to interact with our deployed openAI wrapper.
+The code for the wrapper can be found [here](https://github.com/Artemis-Multichain/frontend/blob/master/app/api/generatePrompt/route.ts) in the frontend
    - `transaction-verification-proxy`: Manages transaction verification data

 2. **Data Request Programs**
    - `llm-data-requests`: WASM programs for prompt generation